jesscancode/jesscancode/README.md

   <a href="mailto:jess@creategoodcontent.com"><img alt="Email" src="https://img.shields.io/badge/Email-D14836.svg?&style=flat-square&logo=gmail&logoColor=white" /></a>
 </p>

 10+ years designing systems, leading teams, and helping early-stage orgs scale — first as a social worker, then in tech ops.
-Most recently Head of Operations at CodeSpace; now doing my own thing ✦
+Most recently Head of Operations at CodeSpace ✦

-I bring mixed-methods research, systems thinking, and an unexpectedly useful social work background to complex business problems.
+I bring software dev skills, mixed-methods research, systems thinking, and an unexpectedly useful social work background to complex business problems.
 Currently open to projects and my next role — reach out, and let's do some good work.

 ## What I do